Determining a shape’s center of mass mathematically

 Exercise: Determine the center of mass of the shape in the figure above.
 (Hint: finding the x-coordinate of the center of mass is easy, but finding the y-coordinate requires a little calculus for finding an average value.)

 Exercise: Say that we connect (-1, 0) and (0, 1) to form a closed semicircle.
 What will be the center of mass of the resulting shape?

-In this exercise, we will perform ab initio and homology structure prediction on a simple protein, the human hemoglobin subunit alpha we saw in part 1 of this module.
-First, go to the protein data bank and search for the protein “1SI4”.
+In this module, we have sometimes worked with human hemoglobin subunit beta.
+Let’s predict the structure of the beta subunit of this protein using both ab initio and homology structure prediction.
+To do so, first visit the Protein Data Bank and search for the protein “1SI4”.
 Download the PDB file by clicking on “Download Files” and then “PDB Format”.
 We will use this file for structure comparisons later.
 Next, go to the “Sequence” tab and click “Display Files” and then “FASTA Sequence”.
-Copy the first sequence corresponding to the alpha subunit and submit it to the ab initio structure prediction software, QUARK, and your choice of homology modeling software: SWISS-MODEL, Robetta, or GalaxyWEB.
-Once you get the results, use ProDy to calculate the RMSD between the predicted structures and the actual structure (1SI4).
+In this file, find the sequence corresponding to the beta subunit.

 Trying out AlphaFold

 A simplified version of AlphaFold is available for public use on Colab.
 This version currently does not work when using the entire spike protein, and so we will use the human hemoglobin subunit beta once again.
 Following the directions from a preceding exercise, obtain the protein sequence of the beta subunit.
 Next, open Colab’s simplified version of AlphaFold.
 Read the documentation and follow the directions in each step to generate a predicted structure.